 Osmaston with Edlaston in the Diocese of Derby.
 He wrote several books

 including Lives of the Prophets in 1936, Archaeology and the New Testament in

 1939,and British Honduras in 1951.
 The latter resulting from his Missionary work there, first in 1917, and later

 Florence’s grandmother Fish had been honoured in the naming of Elizabeth, just as Stephen’s mother had been in the naming of Catherine.
 Elizabeth went on to have a family of boys (except for Sarah) and Catherine a family of four girls.
 As was the case with the Procters, it was the woman who considerably outlived the man.
-Stephen passing away in 1956 at the age of sixty-nine, and Florence in 1974 at the age of eighty-three.
+Stephen passing away on March 26, 1956 at the age of sixty-nine, and Florence on March 23, 1974 at the age of eighty-three.